Honda Pilot years to avoid — most common problems

 First-generation Honda Pilot (2003 and 2005 model years)

-It’s mostly due to electrical issues and the airbag risk which was later on removed during the recall, but it’s still best to go around these model years.
+It’s mostly due to electrical issues and the airbag risk which was later removed during the recall, but it’s still best to go around these model years.
 If you are buying a first-generation Honda Pilot, it’s best to go for a 2006 model year as the final year of production with these problems being sorted out.

-Second-generation Honda Pilot (2009 and 2011model years)
+Second-generation Honda Pilot (2009-2011model years)

 The second generation of the Pilot was in production from 2008 to 2014 and it features some of the most reliable models of the car.
 However, some model years are best to avoid, including the 2009 and 2011 Honda Pilot.